 While the thought of introducing less-than-perfect autonomous vehicles onto roads in mass numbers may sound scary, the study found that far fewer lives would be lost in motor vehicle accidents if robots did the driving in lieu of humans.
 The study concluded that introducing the less-perfect self-driving vehicles could save thousands of lives in the next 15 years, with a savings of hundreds of thousands of lives possible over the next 30 years.

 The co-author of the RAND study, Nidhi Kalra, explained, “If we wait until these vehicles are nearly perfect, our research suggests the cost will be many thousands of needless vehicle crash deaths caused by human mistakes.
 It’s the very definition of perfect being the enemy of good.”
 Co-author David Groves added, “We’ve all heard the argument that autonomous vehicles are never drunk, distracted, or tired, so they could reduce the huge number of crashes involving these factors.”

-If you or someone you love has been injured in a motor vehicle accident in New York, find skilled, reliable, and professional legal help to represent you in a claim for damages by contacting the Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, at 845-331-4100 (Kingston), or at 845-236-4411 (Marlboro).
+If you or someone you love has been injured in a motor vehicle accident in New York, find skilled, reliable, and professional legal help to represent you in a claim for damages by contacting a Kingston car accident lawyer of Rusk Wadlin Heppner & Martuscello, LLP for a consultation, at 845-331-4100 (Kingston), or at 845-236-4411 (Marlboro).